AkshaySaraf02/stock-sense/README.md

 ## Technical Aspect

-- **Data Collection:** Utilized the `pandas_datareader` API to fetch stock price data from the past 2 years along with stock names.
+- **Data Collection 📋:** Utilized the `pandas_datareader` API to fetch stock price data from the past 2 years along with stock names.
 Cleaned and converted the data for further analysis.
-- **Data Storage:** Employed the Firebase Database to store and manage collected stock data.
+- **Data Storage 📦:** Employed the Firebase Database to store and manage collected stock data.
 Functions like `add_stocks_data()` to add new stocks data and `update_database()` to subsequently update the data i.e facilitated data storage and updates.
-- **Web Scraping:** Implemented real-time web scraping to extract the latest top 5 headlines from `economictimes.indiatimes.com` for relevant financial news.
+- **Web Scraping 🔍:** Implemented real-time web scraping to extract the latest top 5 headlines from `economictimes.indiatimes.com` for relevant financial news.
-- **Data Science:** Trained a News Sentiment NLP Model on a dataset of over 200k headlines, achieving an accuracy of more than 76%.
+- **News Sentiment Analysis 📰:** Trained a News Sentiment NLP Model on a dataset of over 200k headlines, achieving an accuracy of more than 76%.
 Employed a Multinomial Naive Bayes Classifier and validated the model's performance on real data.
-- **Forecasting:** Developed a Multi Stacked LSTM-based model for stock price forecasting.
+- **Forecasting 📉:** Developed a Multi Stacked LSTM-based model for stock price forecasting.
 The model, trained on dataset of past 12-years stock prices, demonstrated low RMSE and high accuracy.
-- **Integration with Website:** Integrated the project with a Flask-based website.
+- **Integration with Website 🧩:** Integrated the project with a Flask-based website.
 The website fetches stock tickers for a dropdown menu, displays stock price data using Google Charts, Forecasts stock prices and presents News Headlines with sentiment analysis results based on user queries.

 ## Testing & Validation